RView – Reductionist’s Image Viewer

 The set of supported image formats depends on the installed version of the library GdkPixbuf together with underlying libraries for reading image files.

-RView can extract and display embedded previews from some camera RAW files: Canon (crw, cr2, cr3), Nikon (nef, nrw), Sony (srf, arw), Pentax (pef), Fujifilm (raf), Panasonic (rw2), Olympus / OM (orf), Kodak (kdc, compacts) as well as dng in general.
+RView can extract and display embedded previews from some camera RAW files: Canon (crw, cr2, cr3), Nikon (nef, nrw), Sony (srf, arw), Pentax (pef), Fujifilm (raf), Panasonic (rw2), Olympus / OM (orf), Samsung (srw), Kodak (kdc, compacts) as well as dng in general.
+Images in the format mrw (cameras made by Minolta and/or Konica Minolta) are created by using RAW data.

 The dialog window Image Info displays some most important properties of the file as well as of the image, including shot data, provided the file has preserved the necessary metadata.
 Apart from the common format Exif, the format CIFF is supported that once was in use by Canon cameras.